-It might sound crazy, but don’t knock it until you try it.
-One experience with champagne and Cheetos, and I bet you’ll be hooked.
+Don’t knock it until you try it!
+One experience with sparkling wine and Cheetos (or perhaps a better version like Barbara’s), and you’ll be hooked.

 Wait, WHAT?!
 Did you write champagne and Cheetos?

 I understand I have some splainin’ to do.
 So here it is: Any student who attends the CIA (culinary institute not central intelligence) takes a three-week intensive wine studies course.
 Bottles down, my favorite class.

 And it’s AMAZING.
 The savory, processed cheesy crunch cut with an effervescent, creamy mouthful?
 Done, done and done.
 So why does this work, you may be wondering?

 The science behind wine pairings

 Generally, salty, smoky and spicy foods pair well with the cutting acidity and restrained fruit notes of a sparkling wine.
 And so do bold cheeses (even the artificial ones).
 So the whole cheezy chips thing isn’t that farfetched.
 To wax poetic, the crunchy little twigs of goodness bring out the subtle fruit of the wine.